Phone: (210) 356-0800

 Mr. Lanoux's classroom teaching experience began in 1998 at Floresville Middle School, teaching Texas History and US History while also managing the tennis program as head coach for both Floresville Middle and High Schools (winning a district title in Team Tennis, twice).
 Before starting with NEISD in the summer of 2002, Mr. Lanoux wrote and delivered as on-air-talent, a social studies curriculum/lesson series called "Get S.M.A.R.T. with Geography" for RegionXX Education Service Center.
 This was a televised collection of middle school geography lessons designed specifically for migrant farm worker's children as they followed their families north for harvesting jobs.

-Returning to the secondary classroom in 2018, Mr. Lanoux has continued instructing students acrosss the range of geography classes: AP, honors, and on-level.
+Returning to the secondary classroom in 2018, Mr. Lanoux has continued instructing students in both Advanced Placement and on-level geography classes.